Pavel Zacha

-Pavel Zacha (born 6 April 1997) is a Czech professional ice hockey player for the Boston Bruins of the National Hockey League (NHL).
-Zacha was selected sixth overall by the New Jersey Devils in the 2015 NHL Entry Draft.
+Pavel Zacha (born 6 April 1997) is a Czech professional ice hockey player who is a forward for the Boston Bruins of the National Hockey League (NHL).
+Zacha was selected sixth overall by the New Jersey Devils in the 2015 NHL entry draft.

 Playing career

 Amateur

 Zacha played in the 2009 and 2010 Quebec International Pee-Wee Hockey Tournaments with his minor ice hockey team from Chomutov.

 Zacha made his Czech Extraliga debut playing with HC Bílí Tygři Liberec during the 2013–14 Czech Extraliga season.

 In the 2014 Canadian Hockey League Import Draft, Zacha was selected first overall by the Sarnia Sting of the Ontario Hockey League (OHL).
 He joined the Sting for the 2014–15 season, recording 34 points in 37 games.
 Zacha followed up in his final season with the Sting by recording 64 points in 51 games.
 OHL coaches awarded Zacha as the best penalty-killer in the Western Conference after his 2015–16 season.

 In 2014, 2015, 2016 Zacha competed in the IIHF World Junior Championship with the Czech Republic.